victorteokw/view-cluster/README.md

 [![current version](https://badge.fury.io/js/view-cluster.svg)](https://www.npmjs.com/package/view-cluster)

+## Notice

+This project is being activate again, with love for my colleagues and the world.

+## What's view-cluster?

 Aim to be the best solution for iOS style app in browser.

 It has supports for tab bar, navigation bar, and modals.